mitghi/jetro-py/README.md

 Every iteration re-parses the raw bytes, then runs the query.
-Mirrors the typical web-server pattern of "receive JSON request, run query, return result" where parse cost dominates. jetro's simd-json bytes→tape parser is several times faster than `json.loads`, so the gap to every other library widens substantially.
+Mirrors the typical web-server pattern of "receive JSON request, run query, return result" where parse cost dominates. jetro's [simd-json](https://github.com/simd-lite/simd-json) bytes→tape parser is several times faster than `json.loads`, so the gap to several other library widens substantially.

 | Workload | jetro | jmespath | jsonpath-ng | pyjq | glom (py) |
 |----------|------:|---------:|------------:|-----:|----------:|